NeonGraal/graphql-plus/graphql-plus/Schema.md

 Scal_RegEx = REGEX '!'?
 ```

-Scalar types define specific domains of:
+Scalar types define specific domains of the following kinds:

 - Numbers, possibly only those in a given range.
 Ranges may be upper and/or lower bounded and each bound may be inclusive or exclusive.
 - Strings, possibly only those that match (or don't match) one or more regular expressions.

-Duplicate Scalar declarations for a name with different bases are not permitted.
-Multiple Scalar declarations with the same name and base will have their Ranges or Regexes merged and de-duplicated.
+Scalar declarations can be merged if their kinds match.

 ## Complete Grammar